akhileshkoti/Packet-Filtering-using-Machine-Learning/README.md

 # Deployment

-- Run the capture.py in the server machine
+- Run the capture.py in the server